didecentral/rwot-dir/_pages/rwot3-sf/topics-and-advance-readings/rgrant-user-interface-standards-rwot-fall2016.md

+---
-# Towards a User Interface for Selectively Revealing Fine-Grained Personal Information to Transaction Counterparties
+title: "Towards a User Interface for Selectively Revealing Fine-Grained Personal Information to Transaction Counterparties"
+permalink: rwot3-sf/topics-and-advance-readings/rgrant-user-interface-standards-rwot-fall2016/
+---

-### by Ryan Grant &lt;rgrant@contract.design&gt;, for Web-of-Trust Design Workshop (fall2016)
+**by Ryan Grant &lt;rgrant@contract.design&gt;, for Web-of-Trust Design Workshop (fall2016)**

 In a world where identity is carried with dignity by the participants themselves, built through a stored history of social interactions,